-- Online application for registration as a pharmacist for the purpose of performing pharmaceutical community service - Certified copy of the intern's qualification in Pharmacy (BPharm degree certificate), or confirmation that the intern holds a qualification in Pharmacy, submitted directly to Council by a provider of the qualification in Pharmacy - Certified copy of Identity Document or passport - Documentary evidence of the name of the public health facility or complex of health facilities where the applicant has been placed to perform pharmaceutical community service and the date on which community service will commence (copy of a letter of appointment/employment) - Registration fee and annual fee - A work permit to work as a pharmacist obtained from the Department of Home Affairs (Non-South Africans only)
+Online application for registration as a pharmacist for the purpose of performing pharmaceutical community service Certified copy of the intern's qualification in Pharmacy (BPharm degree certificate), or confirmation that the intern holds a qualification in Pharmacy, submitted directly to Council by a provider of the qualification in Pharmacy Certified copy of Identity Document or passport Documentary evidence of the name of the public health facility or complex of health facilities or a private health facility where the applicant has been placed to perform pharmaceutical community service and the date on which community service will commence (copy of a letter of appointment/employment) Placement allocation letter from the National Department of Health Registration fee and annual fee A work permit to work as a pharmacist obtained from the Department of Home Affairs (Non-South Africans only)

 Once a Pharmacist Intern has submitted the documents and fees referred to above, they will be registered as a pharmacist and issued with a registration certificate.
-They will, however, only be able to practise as a pharmacist for purposes of performing pharmaceutical community service, up to a maximum period of two years.
+They will, however, only be able to practise as a pharmacist for the purpose of performing pharmaceutical community service, for up to a maximum period of two years.
 Application for registration as a pharmacist for purposes of performing pharmaceutical community service could be delayed if Council does not receive all the required documents as well as the prescribed fees timeously.
 The SAPC will revoke the conditions of registration referred to above once the pharmacist has submitted a report from the relevant health authority that they have satisfactorily completed the period of pharmaceutical community service in terms of the Pharmacy Act.
 No additional fee will be levied for revoking the conditions of registration.